Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 Like NCT, another boy group has 23 members, and 13 of them are foreigners.

-So, if you watch these bands’ shows, you will discover many things without realizing it, and laughs would be a plus factor.
+If you watch these bands’ shows, you will discover many things without realizing it, and laughter is a plus.

 In GOT7’s Hard Carry, people learned the correct word and pronunciation of 귤 (Gyul), meaning Tangerine.

-Jackson, a Chinese group member, kept pronouncing it as 규르 (Gyu-leu), confusing the other native Korean members.
+Jackson, a Chinese group member, consistently mispronounced it as 규르 (Gyu-leu), which confused the other native Korean members.

 He later learned it, but it was fun and a learning moment.

-One more thing that helps make your Korean improve faster is listening to your favorite celebrities’ interviews repeatedly.
+Another thing that helps your Korean improve faster is listening to your favorite celebrities’ interviews repeatedly.

 Listening to them without subtitles helps you understand how the sentences are structured.

-This activity improves your listening and speaking skills will improve even more.
+This activity enhances your listening and speaking skills, which will further improve.

 South Korea makes some of the best and most highly rated flicks.
 If you enjoy watching films, you can reach your language goal.
-There are plenty of good movies to help you learn Korean.
+There are numerous good films to help you learn Korean.

 So, don’t just use them for pleasure expectations.
 But take advantage of them.
 Learn from them.
 Easy and Effective!